 BC Housing also assists local authorities prepare for emergencies or major disasters by offering courses through the Rapid Damage Assessment Program.

 The decision to deploy these kinds of facilities would be in consultation with the affected local community to determine what form the new community will take.
-There will be a certain amount of site preparation that would need to take place, but in most cases, companies can start producing 1, 2 and 3 bedroom modular structures in a few weeks.
+There will be a certain amount of site preparation that would need to take place, but in most cases, companies can start producing modular structures within a few weeks.

 Emergency Lodging Property Management Companies

 As a result of a catastrophic event such as an earthquake, major flood or wildfire whereby large numbers of citizens are left without housing, emergency lodging facilities may be built by BC Housing or other agencies and organizations.